lulzbot3d/Marlin/Marlin/src/lcd/extensible_ui/lib/lulzbot/ftdi_eve_lib/extended/unicode/README.txt

   3) The custom bitmap is RLE compressed into PROGMEM.
 For accents, which have a fairly small number of non-white pixels, the savings are significant.

-These characteristics enable an alphabet for Western European languages to be syntesized from only a few dozen custom symbols and modest PROGMEM use (~10k)
+These characteristics enable an alphabet for Western languages to be synthesized from only a few dozen custom symbols and modest PROGMEM use (~10k)

-The text layout is done by the code in "unicode.cpp" with the help of one of more character renderers (e.g. "western_european.cpp").
+The text layout is done by the code in "unicode.cpp" with the help of one of more character renderers (e.g. "western_char_set.cpp").
 Each character render is responsible for loading the necessary bitmap data into RAMG and drawing characters as requested.